synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/fix.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have added sufficient regression tests to cover the changes to CI.
 - [ ] I have added relevant tests to cover the changes or exposing bugs.
-- [ ] Code coverage targets met.
+- [ ] I have verified Code coverage targets are met.

 ## Additional Notes
-- [ ] These changes deal with concurrency
+- [ ] These changes deal with concurrency.
-- [ ] These changes affect UI
+- [ ] These changes affect UI.

 ## Manual QA Additions